Darklg/WPUtilities/wp-content/plugins/wpuusermetas/README.md

 User Metas
 =================

-Add extra fields to the user administration.
+Adds extra fields to the user administration.

 How to install :
 ---